Lion-LiHaoyi/Epirus/English.md

 Cost: 1Ep

-Gesture: two handed gun gesture facing the target
+Gesture: both hands are gun gesture facing the target

 Special: gun priority is 2